zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-upgrade-ui/em-fleet-maintenance-upgrade-ui.md

 With deploy operation and migrate listener task completed successfully, we are ready to run the final UPDATE operation which will upgrade the finance database by switching it to the newly deployed home.

 1. Similar to migrate listener, we had submitted Update Database in task 7.
 If this needs to be submitted separately, then we had to uncheck update database task ( review step 3 of task 7).
-As we have already submitted the dp to update database, we can now change its schedule to run immediately.
+In the interest of time and to complete this Live Lab workshop, we can change its schedule to run immediately.
 Navigate to  ***Enterprise >> Provisioning and Patching >> Procedure Activity*** and select update.

     Click on reschedule.